Bayesian Robustness to Outliers in Linear Regression and Ratio Estimation: Conclusion

 \section{Conclusion}

 In this paper, we have provided a simple Bayesian approach to robustly estimate both parameters $\beta$ and $\sigma$ of a simple linear regression through the origin, in which the variance of the error term can depend on the explanatory variable.
 It leads to robust estimators of finite population means and ratios.
 The approach is to replace the traditional normal assumption on the error term by a super heavy-tailed distribution assumption.
 In particular, we considered log-regularly varying distributions.
-Whole robustness is attained provided that both the negative and positive slope outliers are fewer than the nonoutlying observations, i.e. $m<k$ and $p<k$, as stated in Theorem~\ref{thm-main}.
-By whole robustness, we mean that the impact of outliers on the estimation gradually decrease to nothing as they converge towards plus or minus infinity.
+Whole robustness is attained provided that both the negative and positive slope outliers are fewer than the nonoutlying observations, i.e.\ $m<k$ and $p<k$, as stated in Theorem~\ref{thm-main}.

-The theoretical results have been illustrated in Sect.~\ref{sec_sim_study} through typical real-life situations in which ratio estimation is used, and a simulation study.
-All the analyses leading to robust inference have been done using the log-Pareto-tailed standard normal density given in~(\ref{eqn_log_pareto}).
+The theoretical results have been illustrated in Section~\ref{sec_sim_study} through typical real-life situations in which ratio estimation is used, and a simulation study.
+All the analyses leading to robust inference have been done using the log-Pareto-tailed standard normal (LPTN) density given in~(\ref{eqn_log_pareto}).
 Our model has been compared with the nonrobust (with the normal assumption) and partially robust (with the Student distribution assumption) models.
 The conclusion is: our model performs as well as the nonrobust and the partially robust models in absence of outliers, in addition to being completely robust.
-Therefore, our recommandation is the following: assume that the error has the density given in (\ref{eqn_log_pareto}) and obtain adequate results, regardless of whether there are outliers, by computing estimates as usual from the posterior distribution.
+Therefore, our recommendation is to assume that the error has the density given in (\ref{eqn_log_pareto}) and obtain adequate results, regardless of whether there are outliers, by computing estimates as usual from the posterior distribution.